 Review by Elizabeth Davis, University of Georgia, in the International Journal of ePortfolio, 2015.

 Series Editor: Susan H. McLeod, University of California, Santa Barbara

 Copyright © 2013 Katherine V. Wills and Rich Rice.
-This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 United States License.
-248 pages, with notes, illustrations, and bibliographies.
-Available in paper and cloth formats direct from Parlor Press online, or at any online or brick-and-mortar bookstore.
-Available in PDF format for no charge on this page at the WAC Clearinghouse.
+This work is released under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 International License.
+246 pages, with notes, illustrations, and bibliographies.
+Available in paper and cloth formats from Parlor Press, or at any online or brick-and-mortar bookstore.
+Available in digital format for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
-You may not reproduce this book on another Web site.
+You may not reproduce this book on another website.